Take Back Thanksgiving!

 Your meal can be Delicious.
 Wonderful.
 Sweet.
 Savory.
 Fresh.
 Flavorful. and Joyful... without taking you down a road you no longer travel.

 Join us in choosing Thankful instead of Stuffed.
 Take pride in the parts of the meal that you don't eat.
-Get out the nice dishes you never use, the silver serving spoons from your Grandma, use pretty mismatched glasses, there are cloth napkins and tablecloths in the clearance sections of Pier 1 and TJMaxx.
+Get out the nice dishes of your Mom's that you've never used, the silver serving spoons from your Grandma, use pretty mismatched glasses, there are cloth napkins and tablecloths in the $1 clearance sections of Pier 1 or on Amazon.
 Gather up some candlesticks and buy unscented candles to light.
 Please DO NOT USE PAPER PLATES.
 Care more about yourself and your family than a paper plate.
+It is horribly lazy.

 Life is short and age is a privilege guaranteed to no one.
 Set a lovely table for your holiday... even if it's a table for one or two.